On Generalized Uncertainty Principle: Measurements and Quantum Mechanics

-It is well known that the square of the amplitude of wave packet at a point represents the probability of finding the particle at that point.
-For example, periodic wave function with constant wave length has no uncertainty in the momentum but the amplitude is same everywhere, so probability is same for the particle to be found anywhere in the wave packet, i.e. uncertainty in the position is infinity.
-Moreover, the uncertainty principle for Fourier transform pairs follows immediately from the scaling property, which may be physically stated as follows: `` Time Duration $ \times $ Frequency Bandwidth $ \geq C $ " where $ C $ is some constant determined by the precise definitions of ``duration" in the time domain and ``bandwidth" in the frequency domain.
-But from the definition of the Fourier transform and its inverse, we know that if duration and bandwidth are defined as the nonzero interval, then we obtain $ C=\infty $, which is not very useful in the physical situations.
+At a given point in the configuration space, it is well known that the square of the amplitude of the wave packet of a particle represents the probability of finding the particle at the chosen point.
+For example, the periodic wave function with a constant wave length has no uncertainty in the momentum.
+However, since the amplitude of the corresponding waves remains the same everywhere, thus the associated probability remains the same.
+This shows that the particle can exist anywhere in the wave packet, \textit{viz.} there is infinite uncertainty in the position measurement of the particle.
+Mathematically, for a given Fourier transform pair, the uncertainty principle follows directly from the scaling property of the Fourier series expansion.
+Physically, the above scaling can be stated as ``Time Duration $ \times $ Frequency Bandwidth $ \geq C $", where $ C $ is a constant being determined from the precision definitions of ``duration" in the time domain and ``bandwidth" in the frequency domain.
+From the definition of the Fourier transform and inverse Fourier transform, it follows that, if the duration and the corresponding bandwidth are defined as a pair of nonzero intervals, then one obtains that $ C=\infty $.
+This is not very informative in the physical situations and thus motivates us for the further analysis.